UgCS Photogrammetry tool for UAV Land Survey Missions

 Figure 18 Setting the camera's attitude and position with a 45-degree tilt angle

 As described above, this waypoint should be set as Stop&Turn type, otherwise, the drone may skip this action.
 To set the camera to a horizontal position, select the last survey route waypoint, click Set camera attitude/zoom, and enter "0" in the "Tilt" field.

 The photogrammetry tool has an advanced Action Execution parameter with three possible values:

 - Forward passes

-This parameter defines how and where camera actions specified for Photogrammetry tool will be executed.
+This parameter defines how and where camera actions specified for the Photogrammetry tool will be executed.

-Most useful option for photogrammetry/survey missions is to set Forward passes - drone will make photos only on survey lines, but will not make excess photos on perpendicular lines.
+The most useful option for photogrammetry/survey missions is to set Forward passes: a drone will only take photos on survey lines and will not take excess photos on perpendicular lines.